juddisjudd/tzone_tracker/README.md

 Data provided thanks to [d2tz](https://d2tz.info/)

+Tiers are Maxroll's tiers based purely on potential XP gain, not a tier on the zone itself.

 # Important
 This script was specifically built to be ran in [replit](https://replit.com/) to run 24/7 for free but of course can be ran elsewhere.